-We are in the early stages of developing our proposals at land adjacent to at south of Marley Lane, Hoath, Canterbury.
+Located on land adjacent to at south of Marley Lane, Hoath, Canterbury, CT3 4JY.

-The Site is located on land at south of Marley Lane, Hoath, Canterbury comprising approximately 101 hectares of land.
-While there are no statutory landscape, heritage or ecological designations on site, as part of our site surveys and further assessments we will be considering these matters carefully in developing our proposals for consultation.
+Comprising approximately 101 hectares of land, there are no statutory landscape, heritage or ecological designations on site, as part of our site surveys and further assessments we will be considering these matters carefully in developing our proposals for consultation.

 Access to the site will be using existing access from Marley Lane with construction expected to take 7 months.

 Get updates when stages of this project are completed